 Privilege: At Building Allies, we understand that privilege isn’t connected to just one part of our identity: It is multi-dimensional.
 We believe everyone can create change by putting their privileges to work.

-This is the first in a four-part blog series.
-The series is meant to serve as a starter-kit for the three phases of active-allyship.
+This is meant to serve as a starter-kit for the three phases of active-allyship.
 We will introduce our active-allyship framework and build on ways everyday people can join, and even lead, this work in their own communities.
 Be sure to check out the helpful resources we mention throughout the blog for further reading.

 The Big Picture of Privilege